 There is also a very strong connection between teen drug or alcohol use, particularly the age at which this begins, and lifelong outcomes for drug and alcohol-related issues.
 For example, a study from 2019 found that teens who first used marijuana or alcohol before the age of 14 ended up having much higher rates of alcohol or drug addiction later in life.
 There have been studies that indicate there are different contributing factors at different stages of life.
 For example, one study showed that early teen substance abuse seems to be influenced more by community and family factors while mid-to-late teen substance use is influenced more by peers.
 As far as addressing the problem of teen substance abuse, there is no single answer.
 What is certain, however, is that if a teen is struggling with substance abuse, their chances of recovery are significantly better if they enter a substance abuse treatment center as soon as possible.

-Co-Occurring Disorders Among Teens
+Substance Abuse & Mental Health Disorders Among Teens